 - Show the story to someone you trust to give you honest feedback.
 If they say the story isn’t working, they’re probably right.
 But remember that when a reader tells specifically what is wrong and how to fix it, they’re usually wrong.
 If they say they lost interest at a particularly point, yes, by all means, try to figure out what you did wrong there, but take the reader’s reaction as a general observation of overall soundness, not for detailed diagnosis.

 - If your current draft has an Into Pot, Already Boiling beginning, try rewriting it as an Opening Statement to the Jury, and then as a Calm Before the Storm.
-Neither of those may be a better beginning, but comparing them my give you a clue as to what you need to fix elsewhere before the story structure is sound.
+Neither of those may be a better beginning, but comparing them may give you a clue as to what you need to fix elsewhere before the story structure is sound.

 - Confirm that you have an emotional hook and have given the reader a reason to sympathize with the character.

-If after all of that you the beginning is wrong, go pick up a favorite book that you know really well.
+If after all of that you still think the beginning is wrong, go pick up a favorite book that you know really well.
 Read the first two pages of this other person’s book.
 What kind of beginning is it?
 Write your own, using one of the other types.
 Do this a few more times until you’ve managed to create three alternate beginnings for this other person’s novel that you believe might work to hook the reader.
 Now go back and re-read your story.
 Having made yourself write several openings for another story, you should have some fresh insight into openings.
 If anything comes to mind now, give it a go.

 Finally, it is vitally important to remember this: there is no such thing as a perfect opening line.
 But there are hundreds if not thousands of good enough opening lines.
 There are slightly fewer good, maybe great opening lines.
 It won’t be the end of the world if you wind up putting a story out there into the world with a good enough opening line.
 And chances are, after you’ve done all this work, your opening might be closer to greatness than merely good.